The New Public Charge Rule – What You Need to Know

 - Does the public charge test affect all immigrants?

-- What benefits will immigration officials consider under the new rule?
+- What benefits will immigration officials consider in the public charge test?

 - Is the use of benefits the only thing immigration officials consider in the public charge test?